 Meagan Johnson, M.M., M.AmSAT

 With a life-long interest in the intersection of artistry, education, and well-being, Meagan Johnson is a certified teacher of the Alexander Technique, experienced singer and voice educator, and choral conductor.
-In addition to her Studio teaching in Indianapolis and online, she teaches Alexander Technique to musicians at the Indiana University Jacobs School of Music, and serves as Artistic Director of Indianapolis Women’s Chorus.
+In addition to her Studio teaching in Indianapolis and online, she has served on the faculties of the Indiana University Jacobs School of Music, Marian University, and University of Indianapolis, and is Artistic Director of Indianapolis Women’s Chorus.
 Read more about her teaching philosophy here.

 About Meagan Johnson